Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: Conclusions

 This study not only tests RR Lyrae masses for the first time, but it also lends further support to the hypothesis of the $f_{61}$ modes being high-order $\ell$ modes, as proposed by \citet{dziem-2016}.
-Therefore, it is now possible to estimate masses for field RRc and RRd stars as well, where enough modes can be detected from high-precision photometry \citep{netzel2022,Netzel-2023}.
+Therefore, it is now possible to estimate masses (and $\log g$ values) for field RRc and RRd stars to within a few hundredth M$_\odot$ accuracy, if enough modes can be detected from high-precision photometry \citep{netzel2022,Netzel-2023}.
 Furthermore, RRc stars now offer a way to measure masses on the HB in globular clusters, even where rHB stars are too faint for asteroseismology.
-RR Lyrae stars thus open up a new way to study mass loss in more clusters, either with \textit{Kepler}, or with future instruments, such as the \textit{Roman} Space Telescope \citep{Howell-2024,Molnar-WP-2023} or the HAYDN telescope project, which is designed specifically to observe dense stellar fields \citep{miglio-2021}.
+RR Lyrae stars thus open up a new way to study mass loss in more clusters, either with \textit{Kepler} (Kalup et al., in prep.), or with future instruments, such as the \textit{Roman} Space Telescope \citep{Molnar-WP-2023} or the HAYDN telescope project, which is designed specifically to observe dense stellar fields \citep{miglio-2021}.